RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 7. Try to make a small example and see if you have the same issues.
 8. Restart your computer.

 The past ten years or so of R have been characterised by the rise of the tidyverse.
 This is '... an opinionated collection of R packages designed for data science.
-All packages share an underlying design philosophy, grammar, and data structures.' @tidyversewebsite.
+All packages share an underlying design philosophy, grammar, and data structures' [@tidyversewebsite].
 There are three distinctions here: the original R language, typically referred to as 'base'; the 'tidyverse' which is a collection of packages that build on top of the R language; and other packages.

 Pretty much everything that you can do in the tidyverse, you can also do in base.
 However, as the tidyverse was built especially for modern data science it is usually easier to use the tidyverse, especially when you are setting out.
 Additionally, pretty much everything that you can do in the tidyverse, you can also do with other packages.
 However, as the tidyverse is a coherent collection of packages, it is often easier to use the tidyverse, especially when you are setting out.
 Eventually you will start to see cases where it makes sense to trade-off the convenience and coherence of the tidyverse for some features of base or other packages.
 Indeed, you'll see that at various points in these notes.
 For instance, the tidyverse can be slow, and so if you need to import thousands of CSVs then it can make sense to switch away from `read_csv()`.
 That is great and the appropriate use of base and non-tidyverse packages, rather than dogmatic insistence on a solution, is a sign of your development as an applied statistician.